Yell vs Yelp UK vs Bing Places: which UK directory matters most in 2026?

 If you can only pick one UK business directory to invest time in, which is it?
 A senior SEO consultant's honest take based on 12+ years of UK local SEO.

 If you've only got time to nail one UK directory listing, which should it be?
-It's a question we get from UK SME owners weekly.
-The honest answer is "all of them, properly" — but the realistic answer depends on what you're actually trying to achieve.
+UK SME owners ask us this every week.
+The honest answer is "all of them, properly".
+The realistic answer depends on what you're actually trying to achieve.

-Here's an unvarnished comparison of the three most-discussed UK directories: Yell, Yelp UK, and Bing Places.
+So here's an unvarnished comparison of the three most-discussed UK directories: Yell, Yelp UK, Bing Places.

 The headline scorecard